Program Details

 Final 10 weeks (Internship Phase):

-* Management Information Systems (BEM 251)
+* Management Information Systems (BEM 251)and/or Intl.
+Finance (FIN234)

 * Internship AND Internship Course based on concentration